-- Identify the vehicle behavioural classes (car, motorbike, bus, lorry) according to vehicle appearance and trajectory. - Interaction of all entities, vehicles and city inhabitants within the city generating a pattern of life. - The simulation follows exact motion of vehicles and pedestrians, calculating exact position at each simulated step. - Urban environment construction coordinates buildings, roads and terrain information. - Unusual behaviour identification alerting when behaviour deviates from the predicted behaviour of each entity. - Destination where the self-reported destination appears different to the intended destination.
+- Interaction of all entities, vehicles and city inhabitants within the city - generating a pattern of life. - The simulation follows the exact motion of vehicles and pedestrians, calculating the exact position at each simulated step. - Urban environment construction coordinates buildings, roads and terrain information. - Unusual behaviour identification alerting when behaviour deviates from the predicted behaviour of each entity. - Destination where the self-reported destination appears different to the intended destination.

 Accessing a High-Performance Computer (HPC), the VEC can run hundreds of simulated scenarios within a short period of time for their client, allowing a range of different situations to be tested and considered.
-Analysis of activity, trends and the prediction of irregular behaviour could possibly highlight illegal activity such as speeding, car theft which could lead to road incidents.
+Analysis of activity, trends and the prediction of irregular behaviour could highlight illegal activity such as speeding, and car theft which could lead to road incidents.